-Abbott is intently monitoring the mutations of COVID so we can ensure our tests can detect them, as we do with many viruses.
-We have conducted a thorough analysis of the new variants, and we are confident that our tests remain effective at detecting these strains.
-The new mutations are primarily located in a different part of the virus than where our tests that detect the virus are targeted, and therefore do not affect test performance.
+Abbott is intently monitoring the mutations of COVID-19 so we can ensure our tests can detect them.
+We have conducted a thorough analysis of the new variants, including the Delta variant, and we are confident that our tests remain effective.
+The Delta variant, along with all other variants of concern, are primarily defined by mutations in the spike protein.
+Abbott's diagnostic tests do not rely on the spike proteins to detect the virus, which means that these new variants do not affect test performance.

-Importance of Testing
+Importance of testing

 The best way to combat the Delta variant and prevent the virus from becoming even more dangerous in the future is to do everything we can to slow infections now.

 Even as vaccinations become more widespread, variants have fundamentally changed the landscape and trajectory of the pandemic across the globe.
 Now more than ever, testing remains a critical part of our COVID-19 response to keep communities open, employees in the workplace, students in school and continue travelling.
 Our top priority remains making tests available to those who need them most.